Forward edge spectrum deployment with tactical vehicle, communications shelter, antennas, rugged compute, and RF links

 Quicksilver Edge Security

-Secure high-rate data and IQ sample paths for distributed radio architectures that cannot tolerate heavy latency or power penalties.
+Secure high-rate data and IQ sample paths for distributed radio architectures — without heavy latency or power penalties.

 • Error containment for noisy or degraded environments